vikki-xiaohua/RabbitMQ-series-batch-publish-subscribe-hazelcast-docker/README.md

 ## Batch on Publisher  vs Batch on Subscriber

-It looks like batch consume is not as easy as non-batch message consume.
-Tried the followings:
+It looks like batch consumption is not as easy as non-batch message consumption. the following strategies are tried:

 ###  1, BatchingRabbitTemplate.receive().